-Whether it’s back or neck pain you have had for years, or sudden pain you developed last week, Virginia Pain & Wellness will get to the root of your pain with our revolutionary NON-SURGICAL Disc Rehydration Program.
+Whether it’s back or neck pain you have had for years, or sudden pain you developed last week, Virginia Pain & Wellness will get to the root of your pain with our revolutionary NON-SURGICAL Disc Rehydration Spinal Decompression Program.

-How does the Disc Rehydration Program work?
+How does the Disc Rehydration Spinal Decompression Program work?

-Disc Rehydration Program: standing position
+Disc Rehydration Spinal Decompression: standing position

-The Disc Rehydration Program at the Virginia Pain & Wellness Center utilizes spinal decompression in ALL THREE BODY POSITIONS – standing, sitting and lying down, unlike like other decompression therapies such as the DRX9000 which performs decompression in only one body position.
+The Disc Rehydration Spinal Decompression Program at the Virginia Pain & Wellness Center utilizes spinal decompression in ALL THREE BODY POSITIONS – standing, sitting and lying down, unlike like other decompression therapies such as the DRX9000 which performs decompression in only one body position.
 The Disc Rehydration Program provides non-surgical relief of neck and back pain and aims to relieve pressure off of the disc and heal the disc while receiving therapy in the positions your body spends most of your day in – standing, sitting and lying down.

 This restorative and pain management treatment program for neck and back pain is the most effective, NON-SURGICAL solution to back and neck pain.
-The Disc Rehydration Program utilizes a one-of-a-kind combination of spinal decompression and UN-WEIGHTED traction to help rehydrate and take pressure off of the disc complex.
-The Disc Rehydration Program allows for natural, non-surgical healing of the intervertebral disc complex in all THREE body positions: standing, seated and supine (lying down).
-In addition, the core supporting muscles are strengthened through our physical rehab and chiropractic protocol and existing muscle tension is relieved through massage therapy.
+The Disc Rehydration Spinal Decompression Program utilizes a one-of-a-kind combination of spinal decompression and UN-WEIGHTED traction to help rehydrate and take pressure off of the disc complex.
+The Disc Rehydration Spinal Decompression Program allows for natural, non-surgical healing of the intervertebral disc complex in all THREE body positions: standing, seated and supine (lying down).
+In addition, the core supporting muscles are strengthened through our physical rehab protocol and existing muscle tension is relieved through massage therapy.
 This one of a kind back and neck pain therapy allows for maximal therapeutic relief of back and neck pain.

 - Back Pain